 A wrong turn on a country road leads Chihiro and her family into what seems like a derelict theme park.
 Among the eerie empty buildings, her parents stumble onto an abandoned food stall.
 They gorge themselves on the freshly cooked meals despite their daughter’s protests, which suddenly transforms them into pigs.
 It soon becomes apparent that the family has wandered into the realm of the kami.
 As spirits and gods emerge at dusk, determined to find help for her parents, Chihiro follows them into the unknown.

 Spirited Away is surreal, enchanting, and vivid.
 It is a masterpiece of both animation and storytelling.
 Every frame is full of meticulous detail, spiriting you away into this otherworldly realm.
 But the film is not just an exercise in style and technical mastery.
 It is a touching coming of age tale full of strange but charming characters.
 It is without a doubt one of the best, if not the best, works of legendary director Hayao Miyazaki and Studio Ghibli.
+It’s perhaps the best of the Studio Ghibli movies on Netflix and HBO Max.

 It is easy to paint the world in broad black and white brush strokes, but it is much harder to portray two different groups’ struggles for survival with empathy and understanding.
 Nevertheless, this is exactly what Hayao Miyazaki achieved with Princess Mononoke.
 The balance between the human world and nature has been disrupted.
 A mining town is rapidly industrializing and cutting down forests, which angers the gods and spirits that reside within.
 Protagonist Ashitaka finds himself in the middle of this conflict, as he tries to see with “eyes unclouded by hate.”